 If your 3D printer comes with a cooling fan, turn it off for the first two or three layers of your print.
 Again, the objective is to slow down cooling.

-Once you convince the base layer has stuck adequately to the print bed, feel free to turn on the cooling fan at the maximum setting.
+Once you are convinced the base layer has stuck adequately to the print bed, feel free to turn on the cooling fan at the maximum setting.

 Getting the perfect settings for your specific setup will involve a lot of trial and error.
 PLA is a very forgiving material, though, and getting it to perform as you expect should not be very difficult.